sboez/Bz-Creative/README.md

 ## Challenge

-**Physics :** Three.js doesn't have physic engine but several lib exists, I choose [cannon.js](https://github.com/schteppe/cannon.js) for its simplicity compared to others.
+:rocket: **Physics :** Three.js doesn't have physic engine but several lib exists, I choose [cannon.js](https://github.com/schteppe/cannon.js) for its simplicity compared to others.
 Adding physics to a 3D model is tricky.

-**Webpack :** I'm not familiary yet with this, config was tedious but finally it works !
+:package: **Webpack :** I'm not familiary with this yet, config was tedious but finally it works !

 ## Usage